gumaerc-testorg/21g.402-spring-2005/content/pages/assignments.md

 [Student work](#student_work) is available for this course.

 Please note that references to videos are coded according to the catalog in the LLARC.
 Full citation information is available on the [LLARC Web site](http://llarc.mit.edu/).
-"LM" notation indicates activities in the course lab manual, listed in the Texts section of the [syllabus]({{< baseurl >}}/pages/syllabus).
+"LM" notation indicates activities in the course lab manual, listed in the Texts section of the {{% resource_link e1e1fba5-543b-b2cd-c09b-b775adbb7395 "syllabus" %}}.

 {{< tableopen >}}
 {{< theadopen >}}